A common framework for test ideals, closure operations, and their duals: Pair operations

 Typically, a property a pair operation may have is equivalent to its smile dual having another property.
 For instance, $p$ is a closure operation if and only if $p^\dual$ is an interior operation.
-What follows is a chart of many such correspondences.
+Table~\ref{tab:dual} is a chart of many such correspondences.

 It is instructive to see details for an example of this equivalence: \begin{prop} Let $p$ be a pair operation on a class of pairs $\cP$ as in Remark~\ref{rem:matlisdualizable}.
 Then $p$ is residual if and only if $p^\dual$ is absolute. \end{prop} \begin{proof} First suppose $p$ is residual.
 Let $(L,M)$ be a pair with $L \subseteq M$; it is enough to show $p^\dual(L,L) = p^\dual(L,M)$.
 Let $x\in p^\dual(L,L)$, and let $\pi: M^\vee \onto L^\vee$ be induced by the inclusion map $L \hookrightarrow M$.
 Note that $\pi$ amounts to the restriction map $f \mapsto f|_L$.
 Then by Proposition~\ref{pr:kernelview}, for all $g \in p(0, L^\vee)$, we have $g(x) = 0$.
 Now let $f \in p((M/L)^\vee, M^\vee) = \pi^{-1}(p(0, L^\vee))$ by residuality.
 Then $(\pi(f))(x) = (f|_L)(x) = f(x) = 0$.
 Since $f$ was arbitrary, $x \in p^\dual(L,M)$ by Proposition~\ref{pr:kernelview}.